 Eligibility for Participation.
-Under our 2019 Plan, incentive stock options can be granted only to our employees or employees of the Bank and nonstatutory stock options and restricted stock can be granted to employees, directors and consultants.
+Under our 2019 Plan, incentive stock options can be granted only to our employees or employees of the Bank, while nonstatutory stock options (i.e., options that do not qualify as incentive stock options) and restricted stock can be granted to employees, directors and consultants.
 Subject to the provisions of the 2019 Plan, our Compensation Committee has the authority to select from all eligible individuals those to whom awards are granted and to determine the nature and amount of each award.

 Types of Awards.
-Our Compensation Committee, in its sole discretion, may grant incentive stock options, nonstatutory stock options, and restricted stock under the 2019 Plan.
-Each award will be reflected in an agreement between the Company and the relevant recipient and will be subject to the terms of the 2019 Plan, together with any other terms or conditions contained therein that are consistent with the 2019 and that our Compensation Committee deems appropriate.
+The 2019 Plan provides for the granting of incentive stock options, nonstatutory stock options, and restricted stock.
+Each award will be evidenced by an agreement between the Company and the relevant recipient and will be subject to the terms of the 2019 Plan, together with any other terms or conditions contained in the award agreement that are consistent with the 2019 Plan and that our Compensation Committee deems appropriate.

 Stock Options.
-Our Compensation Committee may grant stock options intended to qualify as incentive stock options (also referred to as "ISOs"), within the meaning of Section 422 of the Internal Revenue Code, or options that are not intended to so qualify as incentive stock options (referred to as "nonstatutory stock options" or "NQSOs"), or any combination of ISOs and NQSOs.
+Our Compensation Committee may grant stock options intended to qualify as incentive stock options (also referred to as "ISOs"), within the meaning of Section 422 of the Internal Revenue Code, and options that are not intended to so qualify as incentive stock options (referred to as "nonstatutory stock options" or "NQSOs"), or any combination of ISOs and NQSOs.
 Incentive stock options may provide the recipient with certain advantageous tax treatment, as described below under "Summary of Federal Tax Consequences."
-Our Compensation Committee, on the date of grant, will determine the term and the exercise price per share of each option, provided that the term cannot exceed 10 years from the grant date and the exercise price can never be less than the fair market value of the underlying shares of common stock on the date of grant.
-In the event that an ISO is granted to an employee who, at the time of the grant, owns common stock representing more than 10% of the voting power of our stock, the term of the ISO cannot exceed 5 years from the grant date and the exercise price must be at least 110% of the fair market value of the underlying shares of Common Stock on the date of grant.
-Our Compensation Committee may impose in an award agreement such restrictions on the shares deliverable upon exercise of a stock option as it deems appropriate, including that such shares will constitute "restricted shares" subject to restrictions on transfer.
+Our Compensation Committee, on the date of grant, will determine the term and the exercise price-per-share of each option, provided that the term cannot exceed 10 years from the grant date and the exercise price can never be less than the fair market value of the underlying shares of common stock on the date of grant.
+In the event that an ISO is granted to an employee who, at the time of the grant, owns common stock representing more than 10% of the voting power of our stock, the term of the ISO cannot exceed 5 years from the grant date and the exercise price must be at least 110% of the fair market value of the underlying shares of common stock net esticitions on the shares deliverable upon exercise of a stock option as it deems appropriate, including that such shares will constitute "restricted shares" subject to restrictions on transfer.

 Restricted Stock.
-An award of restricted stock involves the immediate transfer by the Company to the participant of a specific number of shares of common stock which are subject to a risk of forfeiture (or repurchase by the Company, to the extent that the recipient paid for the restricted stock) and/or a restriction on transferability.
-This risk of forfeiture will lapse when the restricted shares vest.
-A recipient of restricted stock will have all of the rights of a holder of a share of common stock of the Company (except for any restriction on transferability), including the right to vote and receive dividends unless otherwise determined by our Compensation Committee and set forth in the award agreement.
-Except as provided otherwise in an award agreement, if a participant's employment with the Company or its subsidiaries is terminated for any reason at any time during which any portion of an award of restricted stock remains unvested, the unvested portion may be repurchased by the Company at cost.
+An award of restricted stock involves the immediate transfer by the Company to the participant of a specified number of shares of common stock which are subject to a risk of forfeiture (or repurchase by the Company, to the extent that the recipient paid for the restricted stock) and/or a restriction on transferability.
+This risk of forfeiture and restriction on transferability will lapse when the restricted shares vest.
+A recipient of a share of restricted stock will have all of the rights of a holder of a share of common stock of the Company (except for any restriction on transferability), including the right to vote and receive dividends unless otherwise determined by our Compensation Committee and set forth in the award agreement.
+Except as provided otherwise in an award agreement, if a participant's employment with the Company or its subsidiaries is terminated for any reason at a time when any portion of an award of restricted stock remains unvested, the unvested portion will be forfeited (or may be repurchased by the Company at cost if the participant had paid for the restricted stock).